Dirt Bike Insurance - How, Where and Why you should insure your motorcycle. Additional resources include: What to do if your dirt bike is stolen.

 • Do NOT sign any insurance policy that you do not clearly understand !!!

 • Be careful when buying a new (or second-hand) dirt bike from a bike shop.
 If the shop tells you they can give you a great deal on insurance, they are probably getting a kick-back from an insurer.
 Be cautious.
-It may be a better deal for the bike shop, than for you.
+It may be a better deal for the bike shop, than it is for you.

-• Always shop around and ask questions.
 Insurance is a competitive market ... you always have options.

 • Before you begin "shopping" for insurance, try to get some idea of what you can realistically afford to pay as either monthly or annual insurance premiums.
 Be aware that not every insurance company will offer both.